Monkey Drug Trials: Results

 Morphine: Some monkeys expressed an initial reluctance to self-administer morphine at lower doses, but they eventually began and maintained a consistent intake of it, some even significantly increasing the dosage throughout the experiment.
 None of the monkeys voluntarily ceased their morphine intake during the study, and when this drug was taken away from them they expressed symptoms of severe dependence.
 Some of the side effects observed during the monkeys’ morphine consumption were drowsiness, apathy, reduced food intake, and temporary weight loss.

 Codeine: Four out of five monkeys initiated level-pressing for codeine, gradually increasing its intake until achieving a stable consumption between the fifth and sixth week of the experiment.
 One monkey experienced convulsions and died after reaching the highest observed daily dosage of 600 mg/kg, and the other four died between the sixth and eighth week of unrestricted codeine consumption.

 Nalorphine: Due to the monkey’s experience with the first drug trial, they refused to administer themselves drugs out of their own free will.
 So they were injected every four hours for the whole period of the trial.
-During the trial the monkeys were less active, somewhat apprehensive and salivated mildly for 10-15 minutes.
+During the trial the monkeys were less active, somewhat apprehensive and salivated mildly for 10–15 minutes.
 Once the trial ended and the monkeys were taken off the drugs they yawned excessively and scratched for 2 days.

 Morphine-Nalorphine mixture: Four monkeys were tested with a mixture of both drugs, these monkeys had shown psychological dependence but had not been allowed to self-administer morphine.
 None of the monkey voluntarily self-administered the mixture.

-Cocaine: Two out of four monkeys started self-administration with a dose of 0.25 mg/kg, and the other three started with a dose of 1.0 mg/kg that they maintained throughout the experiment.
+Cocaine: Two out of four monkeys started self-administration with a dose of 0.25 mg/kg, and the others started with a dose of 1.0 mg/kg that they maintained throughout the experiment.
 Once self-administration began, the cocaine consumption rapidly increased, leading to convulsions and death within 30 days.
 To extend the experiment, the self-administration dose was restricted to one dose per hour, and the consequent pattern was monkeys self-administering until exhaustion, after which they voluntarily ceased their cocaine intake for a period ranging from 12 hours to 5 days.
 During this period of voluntary restriction, monkeys slept intermittently and ate frequently.
 Cocaine consumption resulted in secondary effects such as hallucinations, muscle mass loss, and frequent grand mal convulsions.

 Morphine-cocaine: Four monkeys had 2 tubes implanted, where one supplied morphine and one supplied cocaine, with corresponding lever switches which could be pressed as pleased.
 Quite shortly after, the monkeys developed dependency, primarily using cocaine during the day and morphine during the evening/night.
-Combined toxic effects of these drugs created disorientation, delirium, anorexia, motor impairment, emaciation and eventually death after 2-4 weeks.
+Combined toxic effects of these drugs created disorientation, delirium, anorexia, motor impairment, emaciation and eventually death after 2–4 weeks.